meshhq/funnel/README.md

 Funnel is a distributed rate limter for golang.
 The project depends on redis and a number of redis related libs in order to accomplish distributed limited access to a resource.

 ### Why do I need a rate limiter?
-The most common use for a rate limiter is probably commercial APIs.
+A common use for a rate limiter could be consuming commercial APIs or limiting access to a shared resource that has a connection threshold.
 If you are consuming an API from a rate limited service, and you have reached the capacity, your requests will fail.
 It's much more convenient to use a rate limiter on the client than to try and implement retry logic that just hammers the endpoint until you have access.

 ### Why wouldn't I use the [Rate Limiter](https://github.com/golang/go/wiki/RateLimiting) from the GoWiki?
 *Funnel* is a distributed solution for limiting control to a resource, while the one provided in the wiki only works if the access is limited to one process.
 Their solution doesn't hold up for scenarios when you have more than one apps (processes) trying to reach a resource.

 ### How do I use funnel?
+#### ENVs
+*`REDIS_URL` ENV needs to be set*

+Funnel is packaged with a thin redis client wrapper, [MeshRedis](https://github.com/meshhq/meshRedis).
+This dependency sets up a connection to redis, and uses redis to coordinate the distributed locking and list inclusions.

+If `REDIS_URL` is not found, it will defer to the common localhost address:
+`redis://127.0.0.1:6379"`

 #### Setup
 Funnel needs three pieces of infomation to help you limit access to a resource: